Vice Presidential Debate: Live from America’s Couch

 So, what did the people of America’s Couch do since the first 2012 Presidential Debate?
 We did our jobs, participated in youth sports, exercised, ate leftovers, and settled into the deep down feathers of America’s resting place.
 We checked that our voter registration–a futile, symbolic designation in our particular voting district–was up to date.
 We participated in more youth sports.
 We cooked at home and recycled.
 We paid our monthly taxes, paid our private healthcare premiums, and made doctor visits we’ll have to pay for out of pocket.
 We made s’mores on our patio, drank local beers, and watched our university alma mater lose to an academic school.
 That’s how the people of America’s Couch spent the last week.
 We worked, paid our due, and stayed out of every one else’s way.

 Now, from our spot on America’s Couch, we return to watch what might be one of the most celebrated and meaningless practices in political theater, the 2012 Vice Presidential Debate, a contest of almost zero real consequence between a hyper-disciplined, hardbody life nit and undisciplined, suave, one-time plagiarist with gaffe problems (who also happens to be the sitting Veep).
 And, yeah, we’re going to live blog it…live from America’s Couch.
+I’m sure that there will be some TV network stations that will have some sort of wireless video transmission so that they can broadcast what is set to be an exciting debate live to viewers from all over the country.
+You can also check out our blog if you are unable to find a stream to this service as we will have everything you need to know.

 8:07pm–I don’t know how the rest of America prepared for tonight, but we did it with a home cooked meal: seared scallops with jalapeño/bacon creamed corn and roasted parsnips.
 And wine.
 Yes there was wine.
 Meanwhile, we’re trying to decide how little attention to pay to the fact our eight-year-old son turned on the TV today and watched enough of “Sex Games” on Cinemax to probably qualify him as an expert in human sexuality.
 My protestations to the wife that “It was simulated sex!” don’t seem to be holding up.
 This is all because I didn’t turn the channel after getting my Denzel Washington fix last night.
 Maybe you can sleep without watching Denzel talk softly and shoot somebody in the head, but I certainly can’t.